-As my own students prepare to take their maths exams many of them seem unsure and a little stressed over how to revise Maths.
-In response to this I have created my 10 Top Tips to Boost Maths Grades.
+As students prepare to take their maths exams many of them seem unsure and a little stressed over how to revise Maths.
 All too many students are frightened of numbers and the best way to overcome that fear is simply to handle numbers more often, you’ll soon gain confidence & might even have fun with them.

 1.Work hard to understand the Maths topics